 - Arrive at the designated place (usually written on your receipt) on time.

-- Present original and photocopies of all documents that detail absolution of the court case in question.
+- Present original and photocopies of all documents that detail the absolution of the court case in question.

 - Present the official receipt and the print-out of the clearance form obtained through online registration.

 - Carry your two national identity cards for purposes of identification.
 All the IDs must be government-issued.

 What if I can’t claim the NBI clearance in person?